The Bankrate promise

 - Wells Fargo: Wells Fargo Debit and EasyPay cards can be linked to a digital wallet and used with cardless ATMs.

-- Bank of America: Contactless transactions can be made using a Bank of America debit card at all the bank’s ATMs.
+- Bank of America: Contactless transactions can be made using a Bank of America debit card at all of the bank’s ATMs.

 Cardless ATMs are a convenient, secure and more sanitary way to withdraw cash without a card.
 They’re also handy for emergencies — even if you don’t use them regularly.
+Check to see if you have a digital wallet and smartphone that’s compatible with a cardless ATM beforehand.